 Getting to Narbonne

 While barging and boating are popular ways to travel in the region, Narbonne is also on the train line and lies between Perpignon and Beziers.
 It’s a 50-minute high speed train ride from Montpellier on the TGV, and 15 km from the Mediterranean.
+You can also get here by train from Barcelona or Avignon.
+A TGV train from Paris gets you to Narbonne in less than five hours.

 Don’t show up in the city of Narbonne wearing a bikini.
 The beach, Narbonne Plage, is not right in town but about 15 km away and is a popular seaside resort.